 Professor MacRae has been teaching in the area of European politics since joining York University in 2007.
 Prior to this appointment, she taught European integration at the University of Victoria and Carleton University.
 Her area of specialization is European Union gender policy.

-She is active in several national and international networks for research in the area of European studies and is a current (since 2014) Executive Board Member of the European Community Studies Association - Canada, in addition to her role as the 2018 ECSA-C Biennial Conference Co-Chair and Organizer.
+She is active in several national and international networks for research in the area of European Studies and is the current (since 2016) Vice-President of the European Community Studies Association - Canada, in addition to her role as the 2018 ECSA-C Biennial Conference Co-Chair and Organizer.

-Executive Board Member European Community Studies Association-Canada, 2008-2010
+- Executive Board Member, European Community Studies Association-Canada, 2014-present

 - Vice President, Young Researchers Network of European Community Studies Association-Canada (YRN ECSA-C), 2008-2010

 - Reviewer for Social Politics, Women’s Studies International Forum, Publius; Journal of International and Comparative Social Policy.

 - Editorial Collective Member, Journal of Common Market Studies, 2017 -